Treaty of Verdun: Background

 Following Charlemagne's death, Louis was made ruler of the Frankish Empire.
-During his reign, he divided the empire so that each of his sons could rule over their own kingdom under the greater rule of their father.
-Lothair I was given the title of emperor but because of several re-divisions by his father and the resulting revolts, he became much less powerful.
-When Louis the Pious died in 840, his eldest son, Lothair I, claimed overlordship over the entirety of his father's kingdom in an attempt to reclaim the power he had at the beginning of his reign as emperor.
-He also supported his nephew, Pepin II's claim to Aquitaine, a large province in the west of the Frankish realm.
+Agobard, archbishop of Lyon, opposed the division of the empire, as he claimed that it would divide the church.
+During his reign, Louis the Pious divided the empire so that each of his sons could rule over their own kingdom under the greater rule of their father.
+Louis’ eldest son, Lothair I, was given the title of emperor but because of several re-divisions by his father and the resulting revolts, he became much less powerful.
+When Louis died in 840, Lothair I claimed overlordship over the entirety of his father's kingdom in an attempt to reclaim the power he had at the beginning of his reign as emperor.
+He also supported his nephew Pepin II's claim to Aquitaine, a large province in the west of the Frankish realm.
 Lothair's brother, Louis II, and his half-brother Charles II refused to acknowledge Lothair's suzerainty and declared war against him.
 After a bloody civil war, they defeated Lothair at the Battle of Fontenoy in 841 and sealed their alliance in 842 with the Oaths of Strasbourg which declared Lothair unfit for the imperial throne, after which he became willing to negotiate a settlement.
 The meeting happened shortly before August 10, as confirmed by a contemporary letter.